Skip to main content

 Tried: Try to decrypt using AES-CBC with a guessed or empty key before stripping the chaining.

-Without the AES key, any standard AES decryption call will produce garbage.
-The insight is that you do not need the key at all - the ECB pattern-preservation property means the image is readable even while still ECB-encrypted; you only need to reverse the arithmetic chaining layer, not the AES itself.
+Without the AES key, any standard decryption call returns garbage.
+The point is that you never need the key: ECB preserves patterns, so the image is legible while still encrypted.
+Only the arithmetic chaining layer has to be reversed.

 Tried: Use (prev_block - current_block) % UMAX instead of (UMAX - prev_block + current_block) % UMAX to reverse the addition.

-Python's modulo of a negative number returns a positive result, so (prev - curr) % UMAX gives a different value than the correct subtraction formula.
-The correct inverse of (curr + prev) % UMAX is (curr - prev + UMAX) % UMAX, which avoids relying on Python's signed modulo behavior and matches the mathematical inverse exactly.
+Python's modulo of a negative number returns a positive result, so (prev - curr) % UMAX is not the inverse you want.
+The correct inverse of (curr + prev) % UMAX is (curr - prev + UMAX) % UMAX, which matches the mathematical inverse without leaning on signed-modulo behavior.

 Learn more